charlie-gallagher/cpu/README.md

 This will write the first few digits of pi to the pseudo-IO device, which is nothing more than a block of memory reserved for such purposes.

+### Assembler
+The assembler also knows to filter out blank lines and comment lines that begin with `;`.
+Line-end comments are not supported, nor is white space at the beginning or end of a line.
+There's no way to define variables or labels, so jump instructions can be difficult to write.

+To write a jump address, you have to count the number of instructions and operands since the first one (zero-indexed).
+If you don't use blank lines or comments, the address of a particular line is the line number minus 1.
+Otherwise, you'll have to do a sort of calculation like "line number - blank lines - comment lines - 1".

 ### Instruction set
 The instructions use suffixes to indicate the addressing mode.